-In February 2016, the FASB issued an accounting standards update related to accounting for leases, which requires the assets and liabilities that arise from leases to be recognized on the balance sheet.
-Currently only capital leases are recorded on the balance sheet.
-This update will require the lessee to recognize a lease liability equal to the present value of the lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term for all leases longer than 12 months.
-For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and liabilities and recognize the lease expense for such leases generally on a straight-line basis over the lease term.
-This update will be effective for fiscal periods beginning after December 15, 2018, including interim periods within that reporting period.
-Early adoption is permitted.
-We are currently evaluating the impact that this update will have on our condensed consolidated financial statements.
+In February 2016, the FASB issued an accounting standards update related to accounting for leases, which requires assets and liabilities that arise from all leases to be recognized on the balance sheet for lessees and expanded financial statement disclosures for both lessees and lessors.
+Currently, only capital leases are recorded on the balance sheet.
+This update will require lessees to recognize a lease liability equal to the present value of its lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term for all leases longer than 12 months.
+For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and liabilities and instead recognize lease expense for such leases generally on a straight-line basis over the lease term.
+We will adopt this standard on January 1, 2019 using the optional transition method of recognizing a cumulative-effect adjustment to the opening balance of retained earnings on January 1, 2019.
+The comparative financial information will not be restated and will continue to be reported under the lease standard in effect during those periods.
+We are in the process of implementing a new lease system in connection with the adoption and are continuing to evaluate the impact this update will have on our condensed consolidated financial statements.